 In this article, we’re going to delve into cost vs value of the numerous PT certs out there.

 Aside from this article, you should check out my PT reviews comparing different certifications and the factors that influence their value based on my expert insight.
+Also Read my article on the personal trainer average salary.

 I 100% recommend that you take the quiz to help you determine which certification is right for your training style.
 The menu at the top of this page will answer any question related to personal training that you have.
 If you have any questions, don’t hesitate to leave me a comment here (I’ll respond within 24 hours).
 Also, visit the home page for the most recent and popular articles.